 1960 - 1969

 Bill Bright takes what he describes as "the distilled essence of the gospel" and writes a booklet called Have You Heard of the Four Spiritual Laws?
-Today the boolet has been translated into more than 200 languages, and more than 2.5 billion copies have been distributed worldwide.
+Today the booklet has been translated into more than 200 languages, and more than 2.5 billion copies have been distributed worldwide.

-Campus Crusade staff members and 600 students converge on the University of California at Berkeley for one week of confronting the hotbed of radical campus activism with the radical message of the gospel.
+Cru staff members and 600 students converge on the University of California at Berkeley for one week of confronting the hotbed of radical campus activism with the radical message of the gospel.
 More than 700 students and faculty members receive Christ.
 The "Berkeley Blitz" ends with Billy Graham preaching at the campus Greek Theatre.

 By the end of the 1960s, Cru is active in 45 countries